 • STIP/TIP: Under 49 U.S.C. § 5304(g), each state is required to develop a STIP covering a period of at least four years.
 The STIP is a staged, multi-year, statewide intermodal program of transportation projects, consistent with the statewide transportation plan and planning processes as well as metropolitan plans, TIPs, and planning processes.
-The STIP must be developed in cooperation with the MPOs, public transit providers, and any Regional Transportation Planning Organizations (RTPO)s in the state and must be compatible with the TIPs for the state's metropolitan areas.
-The project must be programmed in accordance with the STIP procedures (outlined in each statewide memorandum of understanding (MOU) between FTA and FHWA) prior to the grant award.
+The STIP is developed in cooperation with the MPOs, public transit providers, and any Regional Transportation Planning Organizations (RTPO)s in the state.
+The projects in the STIP should be programmed in accordance with the established STIP procedures (outlined in each statewide memorandum of understanding (MOU) between FTA and FHWA) prior to the grant award.
 Each MPO is required, under 49 U.S.C. § 5303(j), to develop a TIP-a list of upcoming transportation projects-covering a period of at least four years.
 The TIP and STIP are fiscally constrained documents and development of the documents presents a public involvement opportunity.
-The FHWA Division Office and FTA Regional Office approve the STIP amendment.
+The FHWA Division Office and FTA Regional Office approve the STIP and amendments to it.
 Transfers for planning projects need to be identified in the relevant Planning Work Program.